Crackerinho/faceit-smurf-check/README.md

 # **Faceit Smurf Detector**

 ## **Description**
-A tool to help detect potential smurf accounts on Faceit by analyzing player statistics, match history, and Steam data.
-The tool provides evidence to help users submit a ticket for suspected smurfs.
+A tool to detect potential smurf accounts on Faceit by scanning their statistics, match history and demos.
+Helps report suspected smurfs by helping you to fill out the ticket submission with relevant information.

 ---

 ## **Features**
 - Fetches Faceit player data (statistics, match history, and more).
-- Retrieves Steam playtime data for Counter-Strike 2.
+- Retrieves Steam playtime data for Counter-Strike 2 (It only works if the user sets it to public/friends only).
 - Analyzes relevant player stats to detect potential smurf behavior.
 - Provides a detailed summary of a player's profile and their match data.
 - Displays a smurf detection report based on the player's activity.